-Throughout this module, students will identify the components of the Respiratory and Gastrointestinal Systems.
-Focus will also be placed on the correct usage of medical terminology related to these systems.
+Throughout this course, students will identify the components of the Respiratory and Gastrointestinal Systems.
+A focus will also be placed on the correct usage of medical terminology related to these systems.
 Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.

-Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20
+Prerequisite: IMB1000 Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20

-MIBSN - Anatomy & Physiology, Medical Terminology, Diagnostic and Procedural Coding of the Sensory and Nervous Systems, and Psychology
+MBC1060 - Sensory and Nervous Systems, and Psychology

-Throughout this module, students will identify the components of the Sensory and Nervous Systems, and Psychology.
-Focus will also be placed on the correct usage of medical terminology related to these systems.
+Throughout this course, students will identify the components of the Sensory and Nervous Systems, and Psychology.
+A focus will also be placed on the correct usage of medical terminology related to these systems.
 Students will also utilize the proper ICD-10-CM/CPT/HCPCS coding, work through the insurance process, and become proficient using medical office technology in this module.

-Prerequisites: HCIN Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20
+Prerequisite: IMB1000 Lecture Hours: 40 Lab Hours: 40 Outside Hours: 20